-Radicalisation and the Prevent Duty:
+Radicalisation and the Prevent Duty

-The government set out its definition of British values in the 2015 Prevent Strategy - this promotes the values of:
+The government set out its definition of British values in the 2011 Prevent Strategy - this promotes the values of:

 - democracy

 - the rule of law

 - individual liberty

-- mutual respect

-- tolerance of those of different faiths and beliefs
+- mutual respect and tolerance of those of different faiths and beliefs

-Our setting promotes these values to ensure that children build resilience.-
+Our setting promotes these values to ensure that children build resilience - See Appendix D.

-If a member of staff has a concern about a student/s they should follow the school's normal safeguarding procedures, including discussing with the school's designated safeguarding lead as set out in the Child Protection/safeguarding policy.
+If a member of staff has a concern about a child/s they should follow the school's/settings normal safeguarding procedures, including discussing with the school's/settings designated safeguarding lead as set out in the Child Protection/safeguarding policy.